-Anesthetics become mixed with the patient's air that is sampled by the capnometer.
-When using the EtCO2 monitor in the presence of flammable anesthetic mixture with oxygen or nitrous oxide, connect the EtCO2 gas port to a scavenger system.
+Flammable anesthetics become mixed with the patient's air that is sampled by the capnometer.
+When using the EtCO2 monitor in the presence of flammable gases, such as nitrous oxide or certain other anesthetics, connect the EtCO2 gas port to a scavenger system.